 However the main way you will learn your coaching skills is by finding the best ICF accredited training school for you.
 And you would be well advised to do your homework on the various coach training schools.
 There are now over 250 “coaching schools” and more popping up each week.
 As of this writing, 44 are actually accredited by the ICF (International Coach Federation.)

-3) Successful Coaches master marketing – Please pay attention here.
+3) Successful Coaches pay sufficient attention to the business side of their practice, and work to understand and master marketing – Please pay attention here.

 There are simply far more good coaches, than there are good coaches with full practices.
-The missing ingredients for many struggling coaches are marketing know-how, a good support team, and budgeting sufficient amounts of time and money to build a profitable practice.
+The missing ingredients for many struggling coaches are; marketing/business know-how, a good support team, and budgeting sufficient amounts of time and money to build a profitable practice.

-Note – Not everyone is cut out to be in business by themselves.
-In my experience less than 50% of the population has the attributes to succeed on their own.
-To see if you have some of the typical entrepreneurial traits, check out this Business Town article on Traits
+Also note that not everyone is cut out to be in business by themselves.
+In my experience less than 50% of the population has the attributes to succeed in business all on their own.

 How long does it take to become a Coach?

-However many diligent coaches – i.e. who follow the above guidelines – are able to begin coaching (and generate some income) within 3 to 6 months and make a transition into full time coaching within a year to 18 months.
+However many diligent coaches – i.e. who follow the above guidelines – are able to begin coaching and generate some income within 3 to 6 months, and make a transition into full time coaching within a year to 18 months.
 However, if you do not pay attention to learning the necessary business and marketing skills, you can struggle for years.
-(View a survey of tips and valuable information on how long it took other successful coaches to get their practice started.)

 Some people have launched successful coaching practices with less than $5000 dollars.
 However, for most coaches; who want to do it right (i.e. get the best coach mentoring & training, set up a good home-office, marketing materials, web site, etc and thus stand the best chance of future success) you would be prudent to budget at least $12 – 15K for direct expenses over the first year.
 (Note- if you are not transitioning into coaching from some other income earning activity – that will continue to carry your lifestyle while you are becoming a coach – you will need to budget for all your ongoing personal and living expenses for at least a year.)